openvinotoolkit/model_server/docs/mediapipe.md

 # Mediapipe {#ovms_docs_mediapipe}

 ## Introduction
-MediaPipe is a production ready framework for building pipelines to perform inference over arbitrary sensory data.
-Using MediaPipe in the OVSM enables user to define a powerful graph from a lot of ready calculators/nodes that come with the MediaPipe which support all the needed features for running a stable graph like e.g. flow limiter node.
+MediaPipe is an open-source framework for building pipelines to perform inference over arbitrary sensory data.
+Using MediaPipe in the OVMS enables user to define a powerful graph from a lot of ready calculators/nodes that come with the MediaPipe which support all the needed features for running a stable graph like e.g. flow limiter node.
 User can also run the graph in a server or run it inside application host.
 Here can be found more information about [MediaPipe framework ](https://developers.google.com/mediapipe/framework/framework_concepts/overview)

 This guide gives information about: